vignesh-jumisa/readme/README.md

      instance.
    * How to unlock Jenkins using a script.
    * Steps to create a Jenkins admin user by using user data.
-   * Steps to install recomended plugins suing script.
+   * Steps to install recommended plugins using a script.

-Before making the hands dirty,lets have a short introduction about jenkins.
+Before making the hands dirty, let's have a short introduction about Jenkins.

 ## What is Jenkins?
- * Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.
+ * Jenkins is a self-contained, open-source automation server that can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

 * Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.